-

 Boundaries in Recovery are essential for protecting your mental, emotional, and physical well-being as you heal from addiction, trauma, or any form of personal growth.
 They help you establish what is and isn’t acceptable in your relationships, behaviours, and environment.
 Healthy Boundaries Creating distance is one of the healthiest ways I can protect myself and nurture my growth without compromising my values.
 It’s not about control; it’s about honouring my needs and safeguarding my emotional space by limiting interactions with those who trigger stress, guilt, or self-doubt.
 Being mindful of the information, conversations, and influences I allow into my life helps shape a positive and resilient mindset.
 Boundaries, whether physical,…

-Practical guide How to Thriving in Recovery
+Practical guide How to Thrive in Recovery

 How-To From Surviving to Thriving Professional SupportI’ve found that working with qualified professionals is incredibly helpful.
 Whether I’m exploring therapy approaches like Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), or trauma-informed counseling, having a trained guide allows me to process my emotions in a safe environment.
 In addition, staying consistent with my medical or addiction care team helps me monitor my progress and tailor my treatment plan when needed.
 Peer Support GroupsConnecting with others who share similar experiences has been invaluable.
 In these groups, I feel both validated and understood, which helps to reduce isolation.
 Listening to others’ journeys and sharing my own struggles and triumphs also…